RobinPelkner/Muons/README.md

 # Muons
-Report on the experiment regarding the Lifetime of Muons at UniBo.
+## Report on the experiment regarding the Lifetime of Muons at UniBo.

-HOW TO COMPILE:
+HOW TO COMPILE:\n
-Im using LUALATEX;
+Im using LUALATEX; \n
-Just use MAKE to compile automated
+Just use MAKE to compile automatically \n
-The Latex file can also be compiled with:
+The Latex file can also be compiled with: \\n

 latexmk \
 	  --lualatex \